U.S. Racial Groups: General & Specific Terms

 |* The term "African Americans" is used

 # The term "Hispanic" comes from the Latin word for Iberia, Hispania.
 The term become widely used in the late 1970s when the U.S. Census Bureau adopted it to describe persons in the United States who are descendent from Spain or from a Spanish-speaking country in the Western Hemisphere.
-Hispanic is based on history and geography rather than on racial or ethnic categories because Hispanics may be of any race -- African, Asian, European, and/or Native American -- as long as they can trace their ancestry to Spain or one of its (former) colonies.
+Hispanic is based on history and geography rather than on racial or ethnic categories because Hispanics may be of any race -- African, Asian, European, and/or Native American -- as long as they trace their ancestry to Spain or one of its (former) colonies.

-## The term "Latino/a" originated from within the social group it describes and is considered a more appropriate term, certainly by them.
+## The term "Latino/a" (male/female) originated from within the social group it describes and is considered a more appropriate term, certainly by them.

 |Note: The Nixon (Republican) administration invented these "racial" categories for affirmative action purposes, not Democratic Presidents John F. Kennedy and Lyndon B. Johnson as many scholars and journalists have reported.|